License GuideSOC 17-2051

 How to Get a Chemical Engineer License.

-Here's the typical path you'll follow to get licensed: First, complete accredited education in your field.
-Next, pass either a national or state exam.
-Most states then require supervised experience under a licensed professional.
-You'll also need to pass a background check.
-After you're licensed, you must complete continuing education before each renewal.
-The exact hours, degree requirements, and experience minimums differ by state, so check your state's specific rules.
+You'll follow a consistent pathway across most states.
+Start with accredited education, then pass a national or state exam.
+Next comes supervised experience under a licensed professional.
+You'll need to clear a background check before licensure.
+After you're licensed, continuing education hours are required between each renewal cycle.
+The exact minimums vary: education hours, degree levels, and experience requirements differ state by state, so check your specific state's rules.

 1